Change language: Dutch (Nederlands)

 During a revival in 2005 they revealed an ambitious plan for a museum, that would be built on the site of the old paddock.
 Whether this will ever be realized is uncertain.
 The site of the planned museum is now park where you can picnic between the relics of old Circuit Reims-Gueux.

-Watch my Drone Flight over the buildings of Circuit Reims-Gueux!
+Watch restoration works of Circuit Reims-Gueux!

 © Text & pictures: Herman Liesemeijer.
 Map: Sylvain Regnier